This post contains affiliate links. Read the full disclosure here.

 dairy free peanut butter cookies on a baking sheet with a spoon of peanut butter

 I absolutely LOVE peanut butter.
-I probably eat it every day in some form or another and whenever I make chocolate peanut butter sandwich cookies they are gone within 24 hours.
+I probably eat it every day in some form or another and whenever I make any kind of peanut butter cookies (I’m looking at you, oreo peanut butter cookies!) they are gone within 24 hours.

 But here’s the thing: most traditional peanut butter cookies that I’ve tried are dry and crumbly, and I’m more of a gooey soft cookie kind of person.

-• These dairy free peanut butter cookies are baked at a low temperature to allow them time to spread out instead of being puffy.
+• These soft peanut butter cookies are baked at a low temperature to allow them time to spread out instead of being puffy.

 • Peanut butter has a tendency to make cookies dry and chalky.
 This recipe uses just the right ratio of butter to peanut butter and a low amount of flour to create a soft middle.